pasztorpisti/django-universal-view-decorator/README.rst

 About Class Based View (CBV) decoration
 =======================================

-In django you can implement views in two different ways
+In django you can implement views in two different ways:

 1. FBV (Function Based View)
 2. CBV (Class Based View)

 A project can make use of both techniques in parallel.
 While decorators work really well with FBVs, using them with CBVs is a bit uglier.
 The django documentation recommends two techniques to decorate class based views: